TSR Injury Law Support Hunger Solutions Minnesota During COVID-19 Pandemic

 We understand crash victims often have a lot of questions about the legal process.
 We have helped numerous crash victims over more than 20 years in practice, recovering millions in compensation on their behalf.

 There is no cost or obligation to meet with us to discuss your crash and whether you may have a valid claim for compensation.
-That means there is no risk to you, and we welcome your call.
+We welcome your call, and there is no risk to you.

 Even if you were partially to blame for a right-turn crash, you may still be eligible to pursue compensation.

-Reach us today at (612) TSR-TIME or fill out an online form and someone from our firm will be in touch shortly.
+Call (612) TSR-TIME or fill out an online form and we will be in touch shortly.

 Should I Expect a Delay in My Injury Claim Because of the Coronavirus?